MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/help-hub.md

 ---
-title: "Documentation resources for Dynamics 365 for Marketing | Microsoft Docs"
+title: "Documentation resources for Dynamics 365 for Customer Engagement for Marketing | Microsoft Docs"
-description: "A starting point for browsing help content for Dynamics 365 for Marketing."
+description: "A starting point for browsing help content for Dynamics 365 for Customer Engagement for Marketing."
 keywords: "marketing;help"
 ms.date: 04/01/2018
 ms.service: dynamics-365-marketing